My school doesn’t use letter (A, B, etc.) grades. How should I report my class grades in my application?

 How do my parent(s)/legal guardian(s) complete and submit the Parent Information Form(s)?

 The Jack Kent Cooke Foundation requires every applicant’s parents/legal guardian(s) to submit a Parent Information Form as part of their application for the Cooke Young Scholars Program.
 This requirement may include a Non-custodial Parent Information Form in addition to the Custodial Parent Form if the applicant’s parents are divorced, separated, or were never married.
 The non-custodial form is required, however, the Cooke Foundation may waive the form in rare cases.
 When you submit a waiver form, your non-custodial parent form checklist item status will be updated to “waived” in our records.
 This does not mean that submission of the form has been waived; this means the material has been waived for the purpose of completing your application by the deadline.
 The Cooke Foundation may reach out for additional information or the Non-custodial Parent Information Form after the deadline.
 A link to the form is available here.

-How do I submit my supporting documents and when are they due?
+How do I submit my application and supporting documents and by when?

-- Student Application, including demographic information about you and your family, academic information such as your grades and standardized test scores, short and long essays, activities and awards, and uploaded report cards and test score reports.
+- Student Application: Includes demographic information about applicant and family, and academic information such as grades, activities and awards, and writing.

 How long does the recommender have to submit their recommendation form?

-The recommenders have until the application deadline to submit the recommendation form.
+Recommenders have the same deadline as applicants.
 We encourage applicants to monitor the status of their application and communicate with their recommenders to make sure they successfully submit the form on time.